Everything You Need to Know About Google My Business Posts

 Events posts can be used to promote any event you are involved in, attending, hosting, or supporting.
 It can be something in-store, part of your neighbourhood, or even say a local charity event that your business may be passionate about.

 Image/Video: You can choose to represent your event with an image, GIF, or a 30 second video (max upload size is 100 mb).
+You can add up to 10 photos or videos.

 The image above is a perfect example of when a post photo doesn’t fit the ideal dimensions, and a black background appears from using the built in photo editor.